Warning: This is written from the vantage point of a robot.

 Prospects for Design Improvement

 Robots: Humanoid robots are constantly being redesigned and improved.
 Competition

 between manufacturers guarantees continuing improvements.

-People: Cloning is illegal so if you have an example of an improved design, it is difficult to
+People: Cloning is illegal so if you have an example of an improved design, it is difficult and

-impossible to replicate it.
-Even if you were to breed better humans, it takes many years to
+illegal to replicate it.
+Even if you were to breed better humans, it takes many years to mature

-mature and verify intended improvements before you can perform the next breeding cycle.
+and verify intended improvements before you can perform the next breeding cycle.
+In other

 Robots: From a design point of view, humanoid robots may simply be made obsolete by